Pages

 Dragon Age: Origins

-Dragon Age: Origins is shallow, unoriginal and ruthlessly boring, but that's the entire point of it existing.
-There was never a thought spared by Electronic Arts for making a decent game, just for milking a few dollars out of nostalgia for the D&D-clone RPGs that came before it while investing as little development time and money as possible.
-Alongside other overhyped and over-derivative '00s/early '10s turds like Bioshock, Dishonored, Dead Space, Witcher, Mass Effect, Dark Souls and especially Halo, it's just another example of companies cashing in on platform bias - shamelessly copycatting things PC and retro console games had already done brilliantly years prior, stripping out any trace of intelligence, depth or complexity they had to make them 'broadly accessible', and selling it as the next big cultural revolution to early teenagers too young to know they're being served a cheap knockoff and fanboys too in love with their corporate gods to care.
-It only becomes worse once you consider BioWare once worked on a few of those great games they're now making empty, soulless clones of; they've clearly got talent at their disposal and EA chooses not to use it because they can just buy positive reviews regardless.
-An utterly disgraceful exploitation of a once prestigious name, Dragon Age marked the end of any hope I had of BioWare ever being good again.
+Dragon Age: Origins is shallow, derivative, ruthlessly boring and completely full of itself, but that's the entire point of it existing.
+There was never a thought spared by anyone involved for making a decent game, just for milking a few dollars out of nostalgia for the D&D-clone RPGs that came before it while investing as little time and mental energy as they could get away with.
+Alongside other overhyped '00s/early '10s stinkers like Bioshock, Dishonored, Dead Space, Witcher, Mass Effect, Dark Souls and especially Halo, it's just another example of a company cashing in on platform bias - shamelessly copycatting things computer games had already done brilliantly years earlier, stripping out any trace of intelligence or depth they had to make them 'broadly accessible', painting them up with soulless HD graphics and selling it as the next big cultural revolution to early teenagers too young to know they're being served a lame knockoff and fanboys too in love with their corporate gods to care.
+It only becomes worse when you consider BioWare once worked on a few of those great games they're now making soulless clones of.
+They used to have genuine passion and talent for telling stories and writing great nuanced characters and coming up with clever challenges to overcome, and now they're needy sellouts who can't function without constant reassurance of how talented and sacrosanct they are through the glowing press and awards EA buys for them.
+A hard fall from grace for a once-prestigious name, Dragon Age marked the end of any hope I had for BioWare ever being good again.

 Developer: BioWare